-Bloomberg comes under scathing attack at first Democratic presidential debate in Nevada
+Bloomberg comes under scathing attack at fiery Democratic presidential debate in Nevada

 The high stakes were evident in the intensity of the exchanges, with Biden and Warren, in particular, facing the do-or-die task of reigniting their campaigns after poor showings in Iowa and New Hampshire earlier this month.

-Both Warren and Biden, the former vice president and onetime front-runner who lost ground to Sanders and Bloomberg in recent weeks, criticized Bloomberg for his treatment of women, and asked him to commit to releasing women who had signed nondisclosure agreements to settle lawsuits.
+Both Warren and Biden, the former vice president and onetime front-runner who lost ground to Sanders and Bloomberg in recent weeks, criticized Bloomberg for his treatment of women.

+The two asked him to commit to releasing women who had signed nondisclosure agreements to settle lawsuits.
 Bloomberg refused, saying they were made “consensually” with the expectation they would stay private.

 “We are not going to beat Donald Trump with a man who has who knows how many nondisclosure agreements, and the drip, drip, drip of stories of women saying they have been harassed and discriminated against,” said Warren, who had her most aggressive debate.